 Your doctor's surgery, local police station, care centre or railway - they're all your public services.
 But right now, they can be privatised or outsourced, and run by companies that don't have to tell you anything.
 What about your rights?
 You don't have any.
 Let's change that with a Public Service Users Bill to give you a say.
+(The Bill has already been put forward as a Private Members Bill in parliament, supported by a cross-party group of MPs.)
+We're campaigning for all parties to include the Bill in their election manifestos.
 The infographic below shows what this new legislation would do for you.

 - Sign the petition for public services for people not profit

 - Ask your MP to sign EDM 438 in support of the Public Service Users Bill.

 (Click infographic above for interactive version, or you can download the static version)